-The Trust works alongside safeguarding partnership in the area, including the police, Suffolk Safeguarding Partnership and details of our single point of contact (SPOC) for prevent.
-Information sharing protocols are in place via our RT safeguarding procedures allowing us to timely share relevant information with prevent partners.
+The Trust works alongside safeguarding partnership in the area, including the police, Suffolk Safeguarding Partnership and details of our single point of contact (SPOC) for Prevent.
+If and when Prevent concerns arise we will liaise with our SPOC in the first instance and where appropriate, and advised, we would follow the National Referral Mechanism process.
+Information sharing protocols are in place via our RT safeguarding procedures allowing us to timely share relevant information with Prevent partners.
+When pupils leave the Raedwald Trust and move onto another education provision, their safeguarding file, including any Prevent concerns, will be transferred to the next setting.